 California truck and business owners initiated a lawsuit against the California Air Resources Board because of exploding trucks and roadside fires, due to the CARB’s mandatory, faulty diesel particulate filters, they say.
 Ironically, the filters even fail at cleaning the air.

 The Alliance for California Business, a voluntary group whose purpose is to protect and promote business interests throughout California, says Diesel Particulate Filters have started more than 31 fires in the last two years, including several in areas of the state parched by the drought.
-The Diesel Particulate Filters are the result of environmental regulations created by the California Air Resources Board, and were based on a deeply flawed study… Read More
+The Diesel Particulate Filters are the result of environmental regulations created by the California Air Resources Board, and were based on a… Read More

 Sacramento grocery shoppers are livid.
 Even the liberals.